 Dr. Marcus Pimpleton

 Dr. Marcus J. Pimpleton is an award-winning teacher and instructional leader committed to ensuring that all students receive an exemplary education that prepares them for success in college, career, community, and life.
 He presently serves as principal of Mariner High School in the Mukilteo School District.
 He recently served as Executive Director of Secondary Schools in the Marysville School District.
 Prior to that, he served as Executive Director of Equity, Partnerships, and Student Engagement for the Yakima School District.
-Prior to that, he served two years as principal of Quincy High School and as a Superintendent Intern with the Quincy School District.
+He also served for two years as principal of Quincy High School and as a Superintendent Intern with the Quincy School District.
 As a co-facilitator of the Quincy School District’s Access, Opportunity, and Equity Coalition, Dr. Pimpleton was instrumental in facilitating much of the racial equity professional development for the diverse coalition of stakeholders that wrote the Quincy School District’s Race and Equity Policy.
 The end result was board adoption of one of the strongest-worded racial equity policies in the state, one that applies the University of Washington’s Leadership for Learning (L4L) leadership standards to the unique context of Quincy.